 The walk is longer than you think, nearly 1.5km to the southern end of the bridge in the city.
 However, there’s beautiful views along the way, just keep a hold of your hat on windy days.

 At the southern end of the bridge, you could walk down through the Rocks and around to the Opera House.
 (Although dogs aren’t allowed further into the Royal Botanic Gardens.)
-Alternatively, Observatory Hill is an off-leash dog park – just keep well away from any weekend weddings!
+Alternatively, Observatory Hill is an off-leash dog park – just keep well away from any weekend weddings and picnics!

 2. Or Walk the Bondi to Coogee Coast Walk